You are not broken. You are still running the version of yourself that got you here.

 Come back to who you are.
 Without losing what got you here.

-Two decades of doing this.
-Not learning about it.
+Two decades of doing this work.

 20+